Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

       Boot0017* Slot 1 Port 1 : Marvell FastLinQ 41000 Series - 2P 25GbE SFP28 QL41232HLCU-HC MD2 Adapter - NIC - Marvell FastLinQ 41000 Series - 2P 25GbE SFP28 QL41232HLCU-HC MD2 Adapter - PXE (HTTP(S) IPv4)
       Boot0018* Slot 1 Port 1 : Marvell FastLinQ 41000 Series - 2P 25GbE SFP28 QL41232HLCU-HC MD2 Adapter - NIC - Marvell FastLinQ 41000 Series - 2P 25GbE SFP28 QL41232HLCU-HC MD2 Adapter - PXE (PXE IPv4)
       ```
       In the above output, look for the non-OCP device that has "PXE IPv4" rather than "HTTP(S) IPv4", which would be
       `Boot0018` in this case.
 Set `PXEPORT` to the numeric suffix of that name.
       ```bash
       pit# export PXEPORT=0018
       ```

+   * Example 3

+      The output below if what a Gigabyte machine may look like.

+      ```
+      Boot000B* UEFI: PXE IP4 Mellanox Network Adapter - B8:59:9F:C7:12:F2
+      Boot000C* UEFI: PXE IP4 Mellanox Network Adapter - B8:59:9F:C7:12:F3
+      Boot000D* UEFI: PXE IP6 Mellanox Network Adapter - B8:59:9F:C7:12:F2
+      Boot000E* UEFI: PXE IP6 Mellanox Network Adapter - B8:59:9F:C7:12:F3
+      ```

       This value varies, take a moment to study the `efibootmgr` output before proceeding.

 1. Use `efibootmgr` to set next boot device to port selected in the previous step.
    ```bash
    pit# efibootmgr -n $PXEPORT 2>&1 | grep -i BootNext
    ```

    If `PXEPORT` was set to 0005, the expected output looks similar to the following:
    ```
    BootNext: 0005
    ```
 1. **`SKIP THIS STEP IF USING USB LIVECD`** The remote LiveCD will lose all changes and local data once it is rebooted.
    It is advised to backup the prep directory for the LiveCD off of the CRAY before rebooting.
 This will facilitate
    setting the LiveCD up again in the event of a bad reboot.
 Follow the procedure in
    [Virtual ISO Boot - Backing up the OverlayFS](062-LIVECD-VIRTUAL-ISO-BOOT.md#backing-up-the-overlay-cow-fs).
    After completing that, return here and proceed to the next step.
 1. Optionally setup conman or serial console if not already on one from any laptop